snoozyn/soundcloud-downloader/README.md

 ## Prerequisites

 Ensure you have Python installed (version 3.6 or higher recommended).
 Install required packages using the requirements.txt file.
+You also gotta have *ffmpeg* installed as well.

 ### Installation